 It is relatively common for people with a learning disability to develop behaviours that challenge, and more common in people with more severe disability.
 This behaviour can include aggression, self-injury, stereotypic behaviour, withdrawal, and disruptive or destructive behaviour.
 It can also include violence, arson or sexual abuse, and may bring the person into contact with the criminal justice system.

 The full guideline states that many types of psychotropic medicines have been used to manage behaviour that challenges, including antipsychotics, antidepressants, mood stabilisers and sedatives.
 Medicines are mostly used to reduce excitation and aggression, despite the limited evidence for efficacy in people with learning disability.
 Antipsychotics are the most frequently used class of psychotropic medicine, prescribed for as many as two-thirds of people with learning disability who are receiving any type of psychotropic medicine.
 The use of most psychotropic medicines to manage challenging behaviour in people with learning disabilities is an off-label use of a licensed medicine.
-The exception to this is risperidone which is licensed for the short-term symptomatic treatment of persistent aggression in conduct disorder in children (aged 5 years or more) and adolescents with learning disability who meet specific criteria.
+The exception to this is risperidone, which is licensed for the short-term symptomatic treatment (up to 6 weeks) of persistent aggression in conduct disorder in children and young people aged 5 years and older who have a learning disability, in specified circumstances.
+The summary of product characteristics recommends that risperidone is prescribed by a specialist in child neurology and child and adolescent psychiatry or physicians well familiar with the treatment of conduct disorder in children and young people.

 psychological or other interventions alone do not produce change within an agreed time or